div-ops123/Kubernetes-Infrastructure-Automation/README.md

 `terraform/`
 - It can assign static private IPs to avoid changes when restarting.
-🔹 If you stop & start VMs, the IPs remain the same, and the cluster continues to work.
 - Output public IPs for Ansible inventory.